volodymyrhudyma/blog/content/blog/2020-06-07-the-best-tools-for-react-development.md

 Prettier is used to autoformat the code, to enforce an opinionated code format.

-Usually it's installed together with ESLint, which makes sure to keep my code style in a good shape.
+Usually, it's installed together with ESLint, which makes sure to keep my code style in a good shape.

 **Important note**: we cover the installation process assuming that **eslint** is used.